MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/Enrollment/index.md

 * `setPinCode` scope to `EnrollmentUserLogin` security check
 * `accessRestricted` scope to `IsEnrolled` security check
 * `transactionsPrivilege` scope to `EnrollmentPinCode` and `IsEnrolled` security checks

+Alternatively, from the **Command-line**, navigate to the project's root folder and run the command: `mfpdev app push`.

 <br/>
 > **Note for web sample:**